 - What to do with ashes after cremation

 Before the cremation service can take place, you will need to provide the following paperwork.
-Our caring professionals will ensure all the required paperwork is submitted to the Cremation Authority, ensuring you receive a certificate authorising the cremation.
+Our caring professionals will ensure all the required paperwork is submitted to the Cremation Authority, ensuring you receive a cremation certificate.

-Also known as the green form, you should obtain this when you register the death of a loved one.
+The cremation certificate is also known as the green form.
+You should get this when you register the death of a loved one.

-Often referred to as Form 1 in England and Wales and Form A in Scotland, this should be completed by a relative or close friend of the deceased and sent to the Cremation Authority.
-In doing so, you will receive authorisation to cremate your loved one.
+The cremation application authorises the process to take place.
+It’s often referred to as Form 1 in England and Wales and Form A in Scotland.
+It should be completed by a relative or close friend of the deceased and sent to the Cremation Authority.

 This application form can be obtained by visiting your local council or can be downloaded directly from the council website.